-Here at ASCC we value the gospel.
-It is the lens in which we view all of life.
-Our worship service and ministries are all focused on the central figure in the gospel message—Jesus Christ.
+Here at Addison Street Community Church we cherish the gospel.
+It's the lens through which we view every aspect of life.
+And therefore our worship experiences and ministries are all focused on the central figure in the gospel message—Jesus Christ.

 Section 1.
 The Bible.
 We believe that the Holy Bible of the Old and New Testaments was breathed out by God and written by human authors as the Holy Spirit carried them along.
 It is therefore without error, sufficient for the faith and practice of the Church, and the final standard by which all human conduct, confessions, and opinions should be judged.
 (2 Timothy 3:16; 2 Peter 1:20–21)